Want to grow your email list by 1,000+ subscribers?

 We studied over 400 million pop-ups and found that:

-For example, check out how Dana from Minimalist Baker entices readers to join her list[*]:
+For example, check out how Dana from Minimalist Baker entices readers to sign up for a free ebook:[*]

-Her 42-page detox guide is promoted on every page of the site and offers awesome value to all subscribers.
+Her 49-page recipe ebook is promoted on every page of the site and offers awesome value to all subscribers.

-Dana knows that her audience is into healthy eating and love the recipes on her blog, so her detox guide is a perfect upgrade.
+Dana knows that her audience is into healthy eating and love the recipes on her blog, so a download of her fan's favorite recipes is a perfect upgrade.

 Think about how you can create a content upgrade that will broadly appeal to all of your readers.